How to Set Up a DIY Home Security System

 If you've switched to digital phone service or Voice Over Internet Protocol (VoIP), make sure the monitoring company is equipped to handle those types of calls.
 If not, it may provide other means of transmitting an alarm signal, such as Internet, cellular, satellite, or radio communicators.
 Ask how much the additional equipment costs and if there are any additional service fees.

 Scare Off Crooks

-If you have double-hung windows, mount the transmitter and a magnet 6 in. above the sill.
+If you have double-hung windows, mount the transmitter and a magnet 6 inches above the sill.
 Then mount a second magnet near the bottom of the sash.
-That way, you can leave the window open a few inches and still turn on the do it yourself security system.
+That way, you can leave the window open a few inches and still turn on the do-it-yourself security system.
 If a burglar opens the window farther, the alarm will activate.

 Use Hidden Magnets in Casement Windows

 Plunger contacts can make casement windows harder to open or close.
 Instead, use “recessed” magnetic contacts.
 Just drill a hole in the sill near the side of the window that opens.
 Mark the location on the sash and drill another hole for the magnet.
 Then drill an angled hole at the edge of the side trim.
 Use a bent coat hanger to hook and “fish” the wires out toward the transmitter.

 If you don't like the look of transmitters and magnets, use “plunger” contacts on doors, double-hung windows, and sliding patio doors.
 The plunger is a simple mechanical switch that triggers when pressure against it is released.
 When a door or window opens, the plunger triggers a separate transmitter, which then sends a signal to the control panel.
 To install a plunger, drill a hole for the plunger and another hole in the drywall for the wires.
 If you paint it to match the wall, the transmitter will be barely noticeable.